Is Canadian housing in a bubble?

 Cheaper To Rent

 Especially in major centers like Toronto and Vancouver, it’s cheaper for someone to rent than to buy.
-In certain neighborhoods, the difference between renting and buying is significant – to the tune of 25-50% savings for the renter, especially in the condo market.
+In certain neighbourhoods, the difference between renting and buying is significant – to the tune of 25-50% savings for the renter, especially in the condo market.

 Why is this happening?
 It’s simple.
 All sorts of people are buying up condos, with the hope of cashing in on the inevitable capital gain.
 All these landlords care about is getting some of their costs back in the meantime, so they rent out the units, for whatever they can get for them.